SkalskiP/awesome-chatgpt-code-interpreter-experiments/README.md

 ### Detect and track face on the video

 Currently, OpenAI does not allow deep learning in the Code Interpreter environment.
 However, it is still possible to detect and track objects.
 We just need to be more creative.
 [Haar Cascade](https://en.wikipedia.org/wiki/Haar-like_feature) was one of the most popular approaches to face detection in old-school computer vision.
+Importantly, you can upload and download files, opening up many new possibilities!

 <details close>
 <summary>👉 steps</summary>